ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 4. Address several security concerns in a default MariaDB installation (if it is not already done):
    * `mysql_secure_installation`

-5. (OPTIONAL) Database Root Access without password:
+5. (OPTIONAL) MySQL DB Access without password:
    * `vim /root/.my.cnf`

      ```cnf